Bronte House: Heritage listing

 On 2 April 1999 Bronte House was listed on the New South Wales State Heritage Register with the following statement of significance:

 Bronte House is of a style not commonly found in Australian Colonial architecture, with its superb siting and substantial garden it is a significant essay in the picturesque.
 The property has connections with colonial architect Mortimer Lewis and more importantly with Robert Lowe, later created Viscount Sherbrooke.
 It is especially notable stylistically as an individual mid-Victorian design reflecting a romantic and picturesque interpretation of the medieval past.
 It is substantially intact and retains its outstanding original setting.
 Bronte House is the oldest known residence in the Waverley Council area.
 A historic, extremely rare, picturesque garden constructed in a naturally irregular site as a setting for an equally picturesque colonial house by one of the colony's rarest inhabitants - a cultivated lady.
 Bronte House is one of Australia's most picturesque surviving colonial residences and dates back to 1845.
 Built in the 'Gothick' taste so fashionable in the late 18th & early 19th centuries it is a perfect example of the cottage ornee, not a mansion but a romantic retreat from more formal city life.
 Its restored and adapted garden is now a small scale botanic garden, a repository for rare and beautiful plants, and one of Australia's best new private gardens.

 — Statement of significance, New South Wales State Heritage Register.

 As at 8 December 2003, Bronte house is of a style not commonly found in Australian Colonial architecture, with its superb siting and substantial garden it is a significant essay in the picturesque.
 The property has connections with colonial architect Mortimer Lewis and more importantly with Robert Lowe, later created Viscount Sherbrooke.
 It is especially notable stylistically as an individual mid-Victorian design reflecting a romantic and picturesque interpretation of the medieval past.
 It is substantially intact and retains its outstanding original setting.
 Bronte House is the oldest known residence in the Waverley Council area.

-A historic, extremely rare, picturesque garden constructed in a naturally irregular site as a setting for an equally picturesque colonial house by one of the colony's rarest inhabitants - a cultivated lady.
+A picturesque garden was also constructed in a naturally irregular site as a setting for the house.

 Bronte House is one of Australia's most picturesque surviving colonial residences and dates back to 1845.
 Built in the "Gothick" taste so fashionable in the late 18th & early 19th centuries it is a perfect example of the cottage ornee, not a mansion but a romantic retreat from more formal city life.
 Its restored and adapted garden is now a small scale botanic garden, a repository for rare and beautiful plants, and one of Australia's best new private gardens.

 Bronte House was listed on the New South Wales State Heritage Register on 2 April 1999.